 10. Enjoy a film festival.

-See some of the best music videos from around the world at the Austin Music Video Festival, which also features awards, parties, panels and workshops at various venues around town from December 4-8, 2018.
-See some of the top international sci-fi flicks during Other Worlds Austin, held December 6-9, 2018 at Flix Brewhouse in Round Rock.
+See some of the best music videos from around the world at the Austin Music Video Festival, which also features awards, parties, panels and workshops at various venues around town from December 10-14, 2019.
+Watch some of the top international sci-fi flicks during Other Worlds Austin, held December 5-8, 2019 at Galaxy Highland 10 Theatre.
 The region’s only science fiction film festival screens a range of genres, including horror, drama and comedy.